Debesyla/dago-ideas/README.md

-# dago-ideas
+# dago-idejos

-A minimalist static site for sharing ideas, built with Eleventy and optimized for performance.
+A minimalist static site for sharing idejos, built with Eleventy and optimized for performance.

 ## Stack